amunategui/amunategui.github.io/_posts/2015-01-14-yelp-cross-country-trip.md

 ## 1 -74.01 40.75
 ```
 <BR><BR>
-Now we know our staring and ending points, let's start our first point manually then generalize tasks through functions.
+Now that we know our starting and ending points, let's start our first point manually then generalize the tasks through functions.

 We'll use ``ggmap`` to import a map of the United States from Google. ``ggplot2`` accepts a data frame, let's make one with our start and end points and see the journey that lies ahead.
-We'll assign an importance to each point - start and end are 10,
+We'll assign them large sizes to differentiate them from the traveling points:

 ```r